Denzel Dumfries: 2023–24 season

-2024-25 season: Integral piece of the team en route to a Champions League final.
+2024–25 season

 Dumfries was a pivotal figure for Inter Milan during the 2024–25 season, showcasing his versatility and consistency across multiple competitions.
 He operated primarily and mainly as a right wing-back in Simone Inzaghi's defensive tactical setup.

 On 15 September 2024, Dumfries scored a late equalizer at the Brianteo Stadium in a 1–1 draw against Monza, salvaging a point for Inter in a challenging away fixture and eventually got named the MVP of the game.
 Also, in a thrilling high-scoring 4-all draw against the Bianconeri, he scored Inter's fourth goal giving Inter a two-goal cushion before Juventus fought back to win a point.

-He went on a goalscoring galore in January 2025, scoring in four different games that month including a brace, the only goals, against Atalanta in the semifinals of the Supercoppa Italiana and another in a 2-2 draw with Bologna, another in a Serie A game against Empoli FC in a 3-1 win and the last one, in the month of January 2025, coming in a dominant 4–1 victory against Leece.

-On 30 April, he scored twice against Barcelona which ended in an eventual 3-3 draw away from home.
-Six days later, on 7 May, Dumfries provided 2 assists in a 4-3 win after extra time against Barça, sending Inter through to their second Champions League final in just under three years under Simone Inzaghi.
-After both ties against Barcelona, Dumfries said, "It was a crazy match again, seven goals on Tuesday, it was incredible.", he added "We fought until the end, and very proud of the way we fought today."
+He went on a goalscoring galore in January 2025, scoring in four different games that month including a brace, the only goals, against Atalanta in the semifinals of the Supercoppa Italiana and another in a 2–2 draw with Bologna, another in a Serie A game against Empoli in a 3–1 win, and the last one, in the month of January 2025, coming in a dominant 4–1 victory against Leece.
+On 30 April, he scored twice against Barcelona which ended in an eventual 3–3 draw away from home.
+Six days later, on 7 May, Dumfries provided two assists in a 4–3 win after extra time against Barça, sending Inter through to their second Champions League final in just under three years under Simone Inzaghi.
+After both ties against Barcelona, Dumfries said: "It was a crazy match again, seven goals on Tuesday, it was incredible".
+He added: "We fought until the end, and very proud of the way we fought today."
+In December 2025, it was announced that Dumfries had changed his agent from Jorge Mendes to Ali Barat.

+2025–26 season

+Dumfries sustained an ankle injury during a 2–0 victory over Lazio on 10 November 2025, which sidelined him for several months after he underwent surgery.
+He returned to competitive action in March 2026, rejoining the squad during the final stages of the season.
+He subsequently played an important role in the closing months of the campaign as Inter secured a domestic double, winning both the Serie A title and the Coppa Italia.

+Real Madrid

+On 5 July 2026, Dumfries signed for La Liga club Real Madrid on a four-year contract after Los Blancos activated the release clause, reported to be €20 million.
+He made his debut on 22 August 2026, in a 2–1 win over Espanyol.